RafalUrniaz/SetLanguage/README.md

 ![alt text](./Source/4_fin.jpg)

-# How to add / install PowerPoint Add-in
+# How to install PowerPoint Add-in

 If you download an add-in or if a co-worker or friend sends you an add-in, you can save it to your computer and then install the add-in by adding it to the Available Add-Ins list.